BEST STARTS FOR KIDS

 Strong Foundations Support Greater Success

 Now I tell you this information, simply to encourage you to open your mind.
 Looking forward, by the age of four, he was recalling complex dinosaur names and incredible detail about them.
 I used his interest in dinosaurs to scaffold his learning about other things.

 By the age of seven, he represented his school in public speaking and won the local area championship.
 He went on to become School Captain and regularly gave speeches.
 My other son was also selected for and attended a merit-based GATS placement.

 Both boys were selected for merit-based academic high schools.
 They attended university, graduated and are full-time employed in the fields they chose.
 I believe their success began with early language.

-The language and learning you provide in your home largely sets your child up for future academic success, or failure
+The language you provide in your home, sets your child up for future learning: Functional, instructional, informative, complex

-Smiling, getting in close and talking to babies encourages them to talk back
+Smile.
+Get in close and talk to babies.
+It encourages them to talk back

-Carrying them, or having them nearby, exposes them to more language
+Carry babies, or have them nearby.
+It exposes them to much more language

-Reading a book a day from around 5-6 months of age builds children's vocabulary and comprehension
+Read a book a day from around 5-6 months, or whenever they're listening.
+It builds children's vocabulary and comprehension

 You may believe it, or not, but the first time I heard my son say 'Dadada,' back was when he was only three-and-a-half months old.